rajarshi/maxbridgerings/README.md

 [Marth et al, Nature, 2015](http://dx.doi.org/10.1038/nature16440).
 These are used as part of a retrosynthetic strategy.
 The original work described the method and provide an online tool to run the computation on a submitted SDF/MOL file.
 However no source code was provided.
-Since this is a very simply method to implement, there's really no excuse for not including the sources with the publication.
 Hence this tool.

 The code here can be used to identify the MBR(s) in an input molecule.
 Currently the output is an SVG depiction of the molecule with the first MBR highlighted in red.
 The code allows you to access the subset